-NAMM 2017: This looks set to be a big year for Taylor, as the American guitar giant joins the mid-range guitar market with the Academy Series, while also unveiling the GS Mini Bass and high-end 800 Deluxe Series.
+NAMM 2017: This looks set to be a big year for Taylor, as the American acoustic guitar giant joins the mid-range guitar market with the Academy Series, while also unveiling the GS Mini Bass and high-end 800 Deluxe Series.

 Taylor Academy Series